- Water Filtration Systems

 If you get your drinking water from a private well, we recommend you be proactive and test the water yourself — the EPA does not regulate well water.
 According to the Groundwater Foundation, domestic wells should be tested at least once a year.
 Homeowners who live in states with arsenic contamination patterns may want to test their water and check the yearly water quality report.

 If you are concerned about the possibility of arsenic in your drinking water, there are multiple testing options.
 You can contact your city or county health department to request a free test for your well water.
-If these services are not available in your area, we recommend our 16-Point Rapid Water Test.
+If these services are not available in your area, we recommend our water testing.
 This affordable water test will measure the level of arsenic in your drinking water.

 After reading your water quality analysis report, it’s best to contact the lab that conducted the testing if you have any questions.
 Test your water for arsenic today - get a water test kit from one of our partners.